deepmodeling/APEX/README.md

     <p style='font-size:1.0rem; font-weight:none'>Figure 1.
 APEX schematic diagram</p>
 </div>

-APEX consists of three pre-defined **workflows** that users can submit: `relaxation`, `property`, and `joint` workflows.
-The relaxation and property workflows comprise three sequential **sub-steps**: `Make`, `Run`, and `Post`.
-The `joint` workflow essentially combines the `relaxation` and `property` workflows into a comprehensive workflow.
+APEX consists of three types of pre-defined **workflow** that users can submit: `relaxation`, `property`, and `joint`.
+The `relaxation` and `property` sub-workflow comprise three sequential **steps**: `Make`, `Run`, and `Post`, while the `joint` workflow essentially combines the `relaxation` and `property` workflows into a comprehensive workflow.

 The `relaxation` process begins with the initial `POSCAR` supplied by the user, which is used to generate crucial data such as the final relaxed structure and its corresponding energy, forces, and virial tensor.
 This equilibrium state information is essential for input into the `property` workflow, enabling further calculations of alloy properties.
 Upon completion, the final results are automatically retrieved and downloaded to the original working directory.

 In both the `relaxation` and `property` workflows, the `Make` step prepares the corresponding computational tasks.
-These tasks are then transferred to the `Run` step, which is responsible for task dispatch, calculation monitoring, and retrieval of completed tasks (implemented through the [DPDispatcher](https://github.com/deepmodeling/dpdispatcher/tree/master) plugin).
-Upon completion of all tasks, the `Post` step is initiated to gather data and compute the desired property outcomes.
+These tasks are then transferred to the `Run` step that is responsible for task dispatch, calculation monitoring, and retrieval of completed tasks (implemented through the [DPDispatcher](https://github.com/deepmodeling/dpdispatcher/tree/master) plugin).
+Upon completion of all tasks, the `Post` step is initiated to collect data and compute the desired property outcomes.

 APEX currently offers computation methods for the following alloy properties: